Ultrasound Imaging in Mobile, AL

 What Is Ultrasound Imaging?

 Ultrasound imaging, also called sonography, is a method of obtaining diagnostic images from inside the human body through the use of high-frequency sound waves.
 Ultrasonography is used as a diagnostic tool that can assist doctors with making recommendations for further treatment.

-The board-certified radiologists at Alabama Coastal Radiology provide a wide variety of different diagnostic imaging services, including diagnostic ultrasounds.
-Learn more about the uses of this procedure and what you should expect during your exam when you call (251) 435-0326 today to schedule an appointment at any of our 8 locations in the Mobile, Alabama area.
+The board-certified radiologists at Alabama Coastal Radiology, P.C. provide a wide variety of different diagnostic imaging services, including diagnostic ultrasounds.
+Learn more about the uses of this procedure and what you should expect during your exam when you call your preferred location today to schedule an appointment at any of our 8 locations in the Mobile, Alabama area.
+We have offices in Mobile, Saraland, Fairhope, Daphne, and Bay Minette, AL.

 Why Might I Need an Ultrasound?